Genome Sequencing and Analysis Program

 The Broad's Genome Sequencing and Analysis Program (GSAP) brings together a scientific community focused on deciphering the important information encoded in the human and other genomes.
 Understanding these components is fundamental to the study of human evolution and physiology.

-GSAP scientists work closely with collaborators in the Genome Sequencing Platform on a variety of de novo and resequencing projects.
+GSAP scientists work closely with collaborators in the Genomics Platform on a variety of de novo and resequencing projects.

 I. Major Scientific Areas